osmosis-labs/beaker/docs/commands/README.md

 # `beaker`

-CosmWasm development tooling
+CosmWasm swiss-army knife configured for Osmosis by default, but trivial to make it work for other CosmWasm enabled chain.

-Version: 0.0.8
+Version: 0.1.3

 Arguments: